sapio-lang/sapio/docs/DEVELOPMENT.md

 identical hash implementation.
 See [Cargo's patch rules][cargo-patch].
 Publishing supported Sapio crates requires repaired dependency releases and updated requirements.

+`sapio-cli new` supplies that complete table, a matching lockfile and toolchain for the maintained starter, so its users do not assemble these dependencies by hand.
+Updating the starter's Sapio pin requires reviewing its patches and validating the generated project outside this workspace.

 A native C compiler is required for secp256k1.
 The WASM build additionally needs LLVM Clang with the `wasm32` target.
 Apple's system Clang does not provide that